 Scholz revealed during a joint news conference that Germany had already delivered a package worth 600 million euro ($660 million) of aid to Ukraine.

-Sources told Reuters that the funding would come from the U.S.A., and Canada.
+Sources told Reuters that the funding would come from the U.S.A., Japan and Canada.
 They added that it would be backed up by interest generated from frozen Russian asset.

 Media Initiative for Human Rights reported on October 11 that Viktoria Roshchyna was a Ukrainian journalist who died while in Russian captivity.
 She was held in Russian prisons where torture is used to punish the prisoners.